-- Stage 1: Screening out sites that don't meet given selection criteria sites were excluded from further consideration which are subject to absolute constraints such as those being within a non-selected settlement, coastal erosions zone or within flood risk zone 3.
-This stage also removes sites that are not capable of delivering 5 or more dwellings, or are less than 0.25 hectares in size (or 500m2 of commercial floor space).
-A full list is available in Appendix C. - Stage 2a: Applying Sustainability Appraisal process assessment of each site against measurable site assessment criteria based on the SA Objectives and SA Framework, the SA is used to inform site selection. - Stage 2b: Considering further site suitability criteria assessment against further suitability criteria considering the wider issues and policy context and evidence.
-The assessments are informed by engagement with relevant consultees such as NCC Highways and Anglian Water. - Stage 2c: Considering Availability and Deliverability assessment against further availability and deliverability criteria considering whether sites can actually be delivered during the Plan period.
+- Stage 2b: Considering further site suitability criteria assessment against further suitability criteria considering the wider issues and policy context and evidence.
+The assessments were informed by engagement with relevant consultees such as NCC Highways and Anglian Water. - Stage 2c: Considering Availability and Deliverability assessment against further availability and deliverability criteria considering whether sites can be delivered during the Plan period.